arcadexyz/pawnfi-contracts/README.md

 where `INTEREST_DENOMINATOR = 1*10**18` and `BASIS_POINTS_DENOMINATOR = 10000`

-All tests expect ones related to FlashLoans/ FlashRollovers are passing and all the bootstrap scripts.
+All tests except ones related to FlashLoans/ FlashRollovers are passing in the bootstrap scripts.
 Two new test scripts have been added `Installments.ts` and `installmentsRepay.ts`.

-🔑 For Implementation tests, run `npx hardhat test test/Installments.ts` or `npx hardhat test test/InstallmentsRepay.ts`.
+🔑 For Installment tests, run `npx hardhat test test/Installments.ts` or `npx hardhat test test/InstallmentsRepay.ts`.

 ## Deploying